gnachman/iTerm2/README.md

 Therm
 =====

-Therm is a fork of iTerm2 that aims to:
+Therm is a fork of iTerm2 done by pancake <pancake@nopcode.org> that aims to:

 * Support old Macs (PPC and x86-32 are still alive)
 * Better defaults for power-users (no tabs, dark theme, follow mouse, ...)